braindev/dbmigrate/README.md

 ### TODO

-- Add more database adaptors?
+- Add more database adapters?
 - Add more storage options?
 - More tests
 - Force migration at a specific version?